Logistics

 • Fairness in Generative AI: Protecting and Compensating Content Producers

-• Organizers: Mesrob I. Ohannessian (LUC)
+• Organizers: Mesrob I. Ohannessian (UIC)

 • Privacy and Interpretability in Generative AI: Peering into the Black Box